-(1).-A Master Site Development Plan approval shall not be construed as final authorization of the development.
-Approval shall confer pending proceeding status upon the development with the effect of maintaining the applicability of regulations in effect at the time of approval for as long as the Master Site Development Plan remains valid, including permissible extensions, if granted.

-- (2).
-Final approved master Master Ssite dDevelopment pPlan signing.
-The Planning Board must sign and date the plan to indicate that it is the Master Site Development Plan approved by the Board. - C.B.
-A mMaster sSite dDevelopment pPlan and each subsequent development plan thereof has final approval only when the Planning Board has indicated approval by formal action and the plan has been properly signed by a majority of the Planning Board members or by the Chair only, if so voted by the Planning Board. - 5.6.Post-Approval Activities - A. Recording of master planned property survey. - (1).-The owner must record at the signed mMaster sSite dDevelopment pPlan at the York County Registry of Deedsproperty survey, but only after Planning Board approval. - (2).(1).
-The Code Enforcement Officer may issue permits only after the master site-development plan property survey has been recorded and all other applicable state-and local approvals have been obtained. - B. Land division applications.- applications.
+- (1).
+A Master Site Development Plan approval shall not be construed as final authorization of the development.
+Approval shall confer pending proceeding status upon the development with the effect of maintaining the applicability of regulations in effect at the time of approval for as long as the Master Site Development Plan remains valid, including permissible extensions, if granted. - (2).
+Final approved Master Site Development Plan signing.
+The Planning Board must sign and date the plan to indicate that it is the Master Site Development Plan approved by the Board. - B. A Master Site Development Plan and each subsequent development plan thereof has final approval only when the Planning Board has indicated approval by formal action and the plan has been properly signed by a majority of the Planning Board members or by the Chair only, if so voted by the Planning Board. - 6.
+Post-Approval Activities - A. Recording of master planned property survey. - (1).
+The owner must record the signed Master Site Development Plan at the York County Registry of Deeds after Planning Board approval. - B. Land division applications. - (1).
+After approval of the Master Site Development Plan and recording of the master site development plan property survey, the owner may initiate land division applications. - (2).
+The Code Enforcement Officer may issue permits only after the Master Site Development Plan property survey has been recorded and all other applicable state and local approvals have been obtained.